 Pensions aren’t just for pensioners and stock market investments aren’t just for the City boys.
 Retirement may seem like a long way off but the sooner you do something about it, the easier and cheaper it’ll be to be more comfortable in the future.

-- Even if your employer doesn’t offer a pension right now, they soon will thanks to auto-enrolment so make sure you don’t opt-out.
+- Make sure you don’t opt-out of your workplace pension.
 This is a good way to start your retirement savings particularly as your boss has to put some money in and you get tax back from the government.
 Find out more about auto-enrolment here.

 - Spread your bets.
 Put some money into a stocks and shares ISA as well as the pension.
 You get to control it more and you have better choice about what you put the money into.